MiniProfiler/rack-mini-profiler/README.md

 snapshot_hidden_custom_fields|`[]`|Each snapshot custom field will have a dedicated column in the UI by default.
 Use this config to exclude certain custom fields from having their own columns. snapshots_transport_destination_url|`nil`|Set this config to a valid URL to enable snapshots transporter which will `POST` snapshots to the given URL.
 The transporter requires `snapshots_transport_auth_key` config to be set as well. snapshots_transport_auth_key|`nil`|`POST` requests made by the snapshots transporter to the destination URL will have a `Mini-Profiler-Transport-Auth` header with the value of this config.
-Make sure you use a secure and random key for this config.
+Make sure you use a secure and random key for this config. snapshots_redact_sql_queries|`true`|When this is true, SQL queries will be redacted from sampling snapshots, but the backtrace and duration of each SQL query will be saved with the snapshot to keep debugging performance issues possible.

 ### Using MiniProfiler with `Rack::Deflate` middleware